 P failure-refines Q means (P trace-refines Q) and (the failures of P are also failures of Q).
-So, if a state-and-event-set is not a failure of Q, it is not a failure of P either.
-Now, if Q is a spec, then P fulfills its liveness conditions: if the spec (Q) says that in this state you will react to one of these events (i.e. there is no failure here), the implementation (P) will react.
+So, if a <state, event-set> is not a failure of Q, it is not a failure of P either.
+Now, if Q is a spec, then P fulfills its liveness conditions: if the spec (Q) says that in this state you will react to one of these events (i.e. there is no failure here), the implementation (P) will react. (and the reaction will be safe, because of trace refinement).